protocol/web3-dev-team/proposals/Reliable Mutability Primitive.md

 - Applications want to provide a canonical address for a current state.
 - Application authors will prefer built-in mutability primitive over custom solutions.
 - Developed solution would provide simpler mechanism for publishing updates (than DNSLink updates)
-- Developed solution would work provide reliable mechanism for producing updates on not always connected end user computers (think browsers, phones)
+- Developed solution would provide a reliable mechanism for producing updates on not always connected end user computers (think browsers, phones)
 - Solution should not require shipping secret keys or tokens with devices.

 ##### User workflow example